-Great things can happen when high schools get involved with cutting edge science, and that is exactly what CERN is proposing by launching a new Beamline for Schools competition for 2016!
+Great things can happen when high schools get involved with cutting edge science, and that is exactly what CERN is proposing by launching a new Beamline for Schools Competition for 2017!

 CERN is famous for the discovery of the Higgs boson and the invention of the World Wide Web, but there is much more to the laboratory than that.
 A large part of CERN's research and development is carried out at so-called fixed-target beamlines.
 These projects range from investigating the inner workings of protons to probing the mysteries of antimatter.
-In 2016, CERN will once again be making a fully-equipped beamline available for schools, with beam-time being allocated to one or more winning teams via scientific competition, just as it is allocated for all CERN experiments.
+In 2017, CERN will once again be making a fully equipped beamline available for schools, with beam-time being allocated to two winning teams via scientific Competition, just as it is allocated for all CERN experiments.

-The competition is open to high-school students of 16 and older, in teams of at least five students, up to nine of whom would - if their team wins - come to CERN to run their experiment.
+The Competition is open to high-school students of 16 and older, in teams of at least five students, up to nine of who would - if their team wins - come to CERN to run their experiment.